-In its simplest terms, probate is the process of proving that a person's will is actually the "true last testament" of someone who has died, and settling the estate according to the will.
-Probate is held in a public court and will be part of the public record for anyone to view the will and potentially the assets of the estate.
+In its simplest terms, probate is the process of proving that a person's will is actually the "true last testament" of someone who has died, and then settling the estate according to the will.
 During this process, the will may be contested.
+Probate is held in a public court and is part of the public record for anyone to view the will and potentially the assets of the estate.

 Avoiding probate with a trust

 Assets held in trusts are generally distributed outside of the legal process of probate, because they're not controlled by the decedent’s will.
 Probate proceedings are a matter of public record, so if preserving the privacy of your beneficiaries and/or the disposition of your estate is important to you, a trust may be an appropriate strategy to consider.
 What's more, if assets are located in different states, it may be necessary to go through probate proceedings in each separate jurisdiction.
 That can generally be avoided by placing such assets into a trust.

 In broad terms, trusts are either revocable or irrevocable.
 Generally, a revocable trust can be changed (or revoked) during a grantor's lifetime, while an irrevocable trust can't be changed without the permission of the beneficiary.

 With a revocable trust, also known as a living trust, the grantor always has the option to change or even terminate the arrangement at any time (i.e., it can be revoked).
 Because the grantor retains control of the property, the assets will be included in the grantor's gross estate at the grantor's death and may be subject to estate taxes.
 Similarly, for income tax purposes, the trust is treated as if it does not exist and all income and deductions appear on the grantor's personal income tax return.